AutodeskAILab/IDETC22-Hackathon/tools/image-clustering/README.md

 3. Make slight modifications to the imagecluster for better compatibility

 ```
-# in postproc.py, change function make_links in postproc.py to the following
+# in postproc.py, change function "make_links()" in "postproc.py" to the following
 # for COPYING images instead of creating symbolic links

 def make_links(clusters, cluster_dr):